-Capital assets: The District's investment in capital assets for its governmental activities as of June 30, 2023, amounts to \$2,121,386 (net of accumulated depreciation and amortization).
-This investment in capital assets includes land, buildings, machinery and equipment, vehicles, leases and SBITAs.
-The total decrease in the District's investment in capital assets for the current fiscal year was \$38,906.
+Capital assets: As of June 30, 2024, the District's investment in capital assets for its governmental activities amounts to \$2,214,810 (net of accumulated depreciation and amortization).
+This investment includes land, buildings, machinery and equipment, vehicles, and leases.
+The total increase in the District's investment in capital assets for the current fiscal year was \$93,424.